unhjaden/comp698-final/README.md

 ### Creating & Cloning the Github Repo
 1. Create public repository and initialized it with a README file
-2. Cloning the repo
-        * Open Cmder and cd’d into top-level folder where you want to put your local copy of the repo.
+2. Open Cmder and cd’d into top-level folder where you want to put your local copy of the repo.
-	  - **cd C:\Users\Jaden\Documents\COMP698**
+   * **cd C:\Users\Jaden\Documents\COMP698**
    * Go back into Git repo’s main page and click “Clone or Download”
 	![img](https://i.imgur.com/31zq88A.png)
    * Copy URL to clipboard
    * In Cmder, run **git clone https://github.com/unhjaden/comp698-final.git**
 3. Protect master branch by clicking Settings > Branches
         * Click master and checked off the following settings: